json-schema-org/website/pages/learn/glossary.md

 The JSON format is an open format, with its own [homepage](https://www.json.org/), and specifications published in the [ECMA-404](https://www.ecma-international.org/publications-and-standards/standards/ecma-404/) and [RFC-8259](https://datatracker.ietf.org/doc/html/rfc8259) documents from ECMA and the IETF respectively.
 In particular, it is not managed or developed by the JSON Schema team, who simply make use of the format.

+### JSON Hyper-Schema

+JSON Hyper-Schema extends JSON Schema, offering a [vocabulary](#vocabulary) to annotate JSON documents with hypermedia controls.
+This extension facilitates the description of links and actions that can be executed on JSON data, making it a powerful tool for developing hypermedia-driven APIs.

+The essence of JSON Hyper-Schema lies in its ability to define links and actions that can be executed on JSON data.
+This is achieved through the use of the `links` keyword, which allows for the creation of dynamic, interactive data representations.
+For example, a JSON document representing a blog post might include an "author" property.
+The JSON Hyper-Schema that describes this document could include a template for a hypermedia control that uses the author's identifier in the [instance](#instance) to construct a link to the author's profile.
+The developer doesn't need to construct the URL manually, which enhances the developer experience by offering a seamless navigation experience.

+In other words, JSON Hyper-Schema extends JSON Schema by introducing features for creating hypermedia controls.
+This facilitates the creation of interactive APIs and ensures compatibility with existing JSON HTTP APIs, maintaining a seamless integration.
+It adds a layer of interactivity to JSON documents, making it easier to interact with remote JSON resources.

 ### keyword

 A property appearing within a [schema](#schema) object.